Started Business with Cash Journal entry is probably the initial accounting transaction.

 Also Read: Cash Coverage Ratio

-Cash and Capital accounts are two GLs that part of this ‘started the business with a cash’ transaction.
+Cash and capital accounts are two GLs part of this ‘started the business with cash’ transaction.

 What journal entry does a company make to record a cash investment by the owner in exchange for common stock?

-Cash investment by the owner in exchange for the common stock has two GLs – Cash GL and Equity share capital GL, if it’s a Company or Capital GL in the case of the partnership firm.
+Cash investment by the owner in exchange for the common stock has two GLs—cash GL and Equity share capital GL if it’s a Company or Capital GL in the case of a partnership firm.

 Conclusion

-Started business with cash journal entry records the initial Capital brought into the business.
+The business started with cash journal entry records of the initial Capital brought into the business.
 We will record it by debiting the cash against credit to the capital account.
-Per Golden Accounting rules, we will debit the cash as its coming into business and credit the Capital GL as its the giver.
+Per Golden Accounting rules, we will debit the cash as it comes into the business and credit the Capital GL as it is the giver.